Updated June 19, 2020

-- Group areas are closed, including Deer Hollow Farm and the open air barn, Daniels Nature Center, Black Mountain Backpack Camp and all picnic areas.
+- Many group areas are closed, including Deer Hollow Farm and the open air barn, Daniels Nature Center and picnic areas at Mount Umunhum, Picchetti Ranch and Rancho San Antonio.

 - Leave no trace: pack out what you pack in.
 Most Midpen preserves do not have garbage cans and collection is limited.

-- Midpen has closed the main office at 330 Distel Circle, Los Altos.
-Staff remains available via telephone (650-691-1200) and email (email@example.com or individual emails) during regular business hours of 8:30 a.m. to 5 p.m., Monday through Friday.
+- The administrative office at 330 Distel Circle, Los Altos is CLOSED.
+Staff is available via telephone (650-691-1200) and email (firstname.lastname@example.org or individual emails) during regular business hours of 8:30 a.m. to 5 p.m., Monday through Friday.